-Forsythias are low-maintenance, fast-growing plants with bright flowers that cheer up any landscaping.
+Forsythias are low-maintenance, fast-growing perennial plants with bright flowers that cheer up any landscaping.
 They can be used as hedgerows or planted singularly, and some varieties can be trained to grow on trellises or vines.
 Forsythia plants prefer moist, more temperate climates and thrive with at least six hours of sunlight each day.
 While they develop drought resiliency as they mature, they prefer moderately watered soil.
 If they do become distressed, they won’t bloom, but they often can recover if conditions are more favorable for the rest of the year.
 The most maintenance you will likely have to do for your forsythia is to prune it each year to keep it happy and clean.

 While Forsythias are simple, non-fussy plants, some things can distress them.
 Keep reading to learn how to keep your Forsythia happy, healthy, and blooming annually.

 Forsythia plants are known as one of the markers of spring, as they are one of the earliest spring-blooming shrubs.
 They are hardy and resilient and require little maintenance year-round.
 They are named for the Scottish botanist, William Forsyth, and are often referred to as a “golden bell” for their bell-shaped flowers.
 These flowers grow in clusters along the plant’s stem and bloom in spring.

 They are outdoor, landscaping shrubs and can be planted individually or as a hedgerow.
 There are some varieties (weeping forsythia) that can be trained to grow on vines or trellises, as well.
 This weeping form of forsythia shrubs can also be a good choice for those looking to control erosion on hills or slopes.
 Drooping branches grow roots wherever they make contact with the ground, acting as ground covers.
 While some forsythia shrubs are only a couple of feet tall, others can grow up to ten feet.
 They grow very quickly, often up to two feed in just one year.